dfinity/interface-spec/spec/index.md

 ### Overview of canister calling {#http-call-overview}

 Users interact with the Internet Computer by calling canisters.
 By the very nature of a blockchain protocol, they cannot be acted upon immediately, but only with a delay.
 Moreover, the actual node that the user talks to may not be honest or, for other reasons, may fail to get the request on the way.

-This implies the following high-level workflow:
+The Internet Computer has two HTTPS APIs for canister calling:
+- [*Asynchronous*](#http-async-call-overview) canister calling, where the user must poll the Internet Computer for the status of the canister call by _separate_ HTTPS requests.
+- [*Synchronous*](#http-sync-call-overview) canister calling, where the status of the canister call is in the response of the original HTTPS request.

+#### Asynchronous canister calling {#http-async-call-overview}

 1. A user submits a call via the [HTTPS Interface](#http-interface).
 No useful information is returned in the immediate response (as such information cannot be trustworthy anyways).